Strapping

 Strapping, also known as bundling and banding, is the process of applying a strap to an item to combine, stabilize, hold, reinforce, or fasten it.
-The strap may also be referred to as strapping.
+A strap may also be referred to as strapping.
 Strapping is most commonly used in the packaging industry.

 Types of strap

-Strap is a flexible flat material, most commonly made from steel or various plastics.
+Strap is a flat, flexible material, most commonly made from steel or various types of plastic.

 Steel

 Steel is the oldest and highest tensile strength strapping.
 It is available in a variety of widths and thicknesses as well as variations in the grade of steel.
 Steel is used for heavy duty holding where high strength and minimal stretch are desired.
-Surface finishes for steel strap include: paint, paint and wax, bluing or zinc and wax.
+Surface finishes for steel strap include: paint, paint and wax, bluing, or zinc and wax.
 The wax is used to better transmit the tension around the bundle and for use with certain types of tensioners.
-Common applications include steel coils, bundles of metal, baling wire, bricks and pavers, and roll end-binding.
-Steel Strapping is sold by weight rather than length, due to the natural expansion and contraction of steel in the manufacturing process.
-A 3/4 x .020 Steel Strapping Coil yields approximately 19.6 feet per pound.
+Common applications include steel coils, bundles of metal, baling wire, bricks and other pavers, and roll end-binding.

+Steel strapping is sold by weight rather than length due to the natural expansion and contraction of steel in the manufacturing process.
+A 3/4 x .020 steel strapping coil yields approximately 19.6 feet per pound.

 Polypropylene

-Polypropylene strap (oriented or tensilized) is an economical material designed for light to medium duty unitizing, palletizing and bundling.
+Polypropylene strap (oriented or tensilized) is an economical material designed for light to medium duty unitizing, palletizing, and bundling.
 It is available in various widths, thicknesses, and polymer variations (e.g., copolymers).
-Most polypropylene is embossed, some of which is also printed.
-This product offers higher elongation at break but tends to have irrecoverable dead stretch with constant stress.

-What is not generally known to end users is that polypropylene strapping will lose about 50% of the applied tension within one hour, and that this tension loss is accelerated with increases in ambient temperature, consequently although suitable for packs with a degree of stored energy that will take up any relaxation that occurs in the strap, unacceptable strap slackness may occur after time if used on product that is 'Solid' such as bricks or concrete.
-Furthermore polypropylene strapping is susceptible to UV degradation and can quickly degrade if left outside exposed to the elements.
-The sensible choice of colour will retard the process, such as specifying black strap.
-Similarly, a UV inhibitor can be specified.
+Most polypropylene is embossed, and some is also printed.
+This product offers higher elongation at break, but tends to have irrecoverable dead stretch with constant stress.
+What is not generally known to end users is that polypropylene strapping will lose about 50% of the applied tension within one hour, and that this tension loss is accelerated with increases in ambient temperature.
+Consequently, although it is suitable for packs due to a degree of stored energy that will take up any relaxation that occurs in the strap, unacceptable strap slackness may occur after time if used on solid product, such as brick or concrete.
+Furthermore, polypropylene strapping is susceptible to UV degradation and can degrade quickly if left exposed to the elements.
+UV degradation can be mitigated by specifying the use of black strap or a UV inhibitor.

-Polypropylene strapping may be printed, either during production and pre-embossing for the highest quality and precision, or post production over the embossing for a reduced quality.
-Both offer security and marketing advantages to the strapped product.
+Polypropylene strapping can be printed.
+For the highest quality and precision, printing occurs during production (and pre-embossing).
+Printing can also occur post-production over the embossing, at the cost of reduced quality.
+Both options offer security and marketing advantages to the strapped product.